friedger/info_tokens/docs/how_to_buy/README.md

 ## On the Liquid Exchange

 ### What’s Happening?
 As you know, ThreeFold is running an Token Listing Event set for the first half of 2020 with exchange partner Liquid!
-Prior to the Token Launch.
-We are sharing the referral code for the Liquid exchange that will help ThreeFold Network successfull launch.
+Prior to the Token Listing.
+We are sharing the referral code for the Liquid exchange that will help ThreeFold Network successfull listing.

 ### What is an Token Listing Event?
-An Token Listing Event (TLE), basically, a launch of the public trading of ThreeFold Tokens on a trusted and reputable exchange.
+An Token Listing Event (TLE), basically, a listing of the public trading of ThreeFold Tokens on a trusted and reputable exchange.

 ### Why are we doing a TLE?
 In order to generate awareness and funds (to further awareness) for the ThreeFold Network.